How to Access Property Records in Texas

 - Owner Information - The document should mention the owner who is liable for the property taxes.

-Easements and Covenants in Texas
+Easements and Covenants

 Easements give legal rights to the property to someone other than the owner.
 It might include a right-of-way for the town to access specific areas of someone's property.
 Covenants require that the property be used in a particular manner.
 Condo associations have a covenant restricting how condo owners can use their homes and the common areas.
 Easements and covenants are essential information you need before buying.
 Thankfully, you can find this information in public property records.